 Direct Gifts

-Cash or tangible personal property are the subject of most transfers that can be reached by the gift tax law.
-Generally, delivery of the property itself effectuates the gift.
+Most gifts are transfers of cash or tangible personal property.
+Generally, delivery of the property itself consummates the gift.
 In the case of corporate stock, a gift occurs when endorsed certificates are delivered to the donee or his agent or the change in ownership is delivered to the corporation or its transfer agent.
-Real property is typically given by the delivery of an executed deed.
+Real property is typically gifted by the delivery of an executed deed.

-If a person purchases a U.S. savings bond but has the bond registered in someone else’s name and delivers the bond to that person, a gift has been made.
+If a person purchases a U.S. savings bond registered in someone else’s name and delivered to that person, a gift has been made.
 If the bonds are titled jointly between the purchaser and another, no gift occurs until the other person has cashed in the bond or has the bond reissued in his name only.
 See, “Requirements for a Completed Gift,” later in this chapter.

 Income that will be earned in the future can constitute a gift presently subject to tax.
 For example, an author can give his right to future royalties to his daughter.
-Such a gift is valued according to its present value; i.e., the gift is not considered to be a series of year-by-year gifts valued as the income is paid, but rather a single gift valued on the date the right to future income is assigned.
-Current valuation will be made even if, for some reason, the payments are reduced substantially or even if they cease.
-No adjustment is required or allowed if the actual income paid to the donee is more or less than the valuation.
+Such a gift is valued according to the present value of the future income rather than as a series of year-by-year gifts valued as the income is paid.
+Current valuation is made even if, for some reason, the payments are reduced substantially or even cease.
+No adjustment of the value of the gift is required or allowed if the actual income paid to the donee is more or less than the valuation.

-Forgiving a debt constitutes a gift in nonbusiness situations.
-For example, if a father lends his son $100,000 and later cancels the note, the forgiveness constitutes a $100,000 gift.
-However, if the father lends the son $100,000 and the initial agreement is that the loan is repayable immediately upon the father’s demand, no gift is made.
+Forgiving a debt in nonbusiness situations is more likely to be a gift.
+For example, if a father lends his son $100,000 and later cancels the note, the forgiving the loan is the equivalent of a $100,000 gift.
+On the other hand, if the father lends his son $100,000 and the initial agreement is that the loan is repayable immediately upon the father’s demand (assuming an arm’s length transaction), no gift is made.

-Some forgiveness of indebtedness, however, constitutes income to the benefited party.
-If a creditor tore up a debtor’s note in return for services rendered by the debtor, the result would be the same as if the creditor compensated the debtor for the services rendered and then the debtor used the cash to satisfy the debt.
-The debtor realizes income and does not receive a gift.
+Some forgiveness of indebtedness, however, results in taxable income to the debtor.
+If a creditor tore up a debtor’s note in return for services rendered by the debtor, the result is equivalent to the creditor compensating the debtor in cash for those services in the amount of the discharged debt that the debtor used to satisfy the debt.
+In that case, the debt forgiveness results in taxable compensation to the debtor rather than a gift.

-Payments in excess of one’s obligations can be gifts.
-Clearly a person does not make a gift when he pays his bills.
-By extension, when a person pays bills or purchases food or clothing for his spouse or minor children, he is not making gifts.
-Courts have allowed considerable latitude in this area.
+Payments in excess of one’s legal obligations may constitute a gift.
+Clearly paying one’s bills is not a gift.
+Similarly, paying bills or purchasing food for a spouse or minor children is not a gift.
+Courts have allowed considerable latitude with regard to these types of payments.
 But if a father gives his minor daughter a $50,000 ring, the IRS may claim the transfer goes beyond his obligation of support.
-Payments made on behalf of adult children are often considered gifts.
-For example, if a father pays his adult son’s living expenses and mortgage payments, or gives an adult child a monthly allowance, the transfer is a gift subject to tax.
+Payments made on behalf of adult children such as paying an adult son’s living expenses or mortgage payments, or provides a monthly allowance are considered gifts.